 The mountain biking community benefits from your love of the sport.
 GORC is always on the look out for people who are as passionate about riding on the dirt as its membership.
 Passionate and visionary riders have the ability to change the region’s status-quo and for every new rider that joins the mountain biking collective there is the potential for continued great achievements.
 Attending a few trail building events each year ensures that mountain bikers will continue to have places to explore and fun trails to ride.

 GORC is volunteer-based and member-driven.
 Flowing new trail with interesting features and challenges will never build itself; it takes the imagination and effort of riders like you to make it happen.
-If every time you see a wooded hillside, you can't help but imagine a sweet, narrow ribbon of dirt threading its way across, you belong in GORC.
+If every time you see a wooded hillside, you can’t help but imagine a sweet, narrow ribbon of dirt threading its way across, you belong with GORC.

 Improved existing trails and new miles of singletrack in new destinations happen because of the vision and work of riders like you.